-18. CONCENTRATIONS AND CREDIT RISKS:
+15. CONCENTRATIONS AND CREDIT RISKS:

+During 2019, there was one donor who made 16% of total contributions.
 During 2018, there was one donor who made 19% of total contributions.
-During 2017, the same donor made 28% of total contributions.

 The Foundation maintains its cash balances at various banks and other financial institutions.
 Cash balances at banks are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
 At various times during the year, the cash balances may exceed the insured amount.
-At March 31, 2018 and 2017, the Foundation had \$1,721,193 and \$1,422,488 in excess of the FDIC insurance limit, respectively.
+At March 31, 2019 and 2018, the Foundation had \$1,545,670 and \$1,721,193 in excess of the FDIC insurance limit, respectively.
 The Foundation has not experienced any losses on these accounts.
 The Foundation believes it is not exposed to any significant credit risk on cash and money market accounts.

-19. RECLASSIFICATIONS:
+16. RECLASSIFICATIONS: